JosephBadua/Liri-Bot/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

+### Overview

+Use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in command through Language vs Speech.

 ### Before You Begin

 1. LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.